SurgicalScience/syn-iss-2023/docker/Docker-Submission-Instructions.md

 ## Editing the Docker templates

 ### Download the Docker templates
-The docker templates for [task 1](templates/task1-binary/) and [task2](templates/task2-parts/) can be obtained by downloading or cloing the GitHub repository locally.
+The docker templates for [task 1](templates/task1-binary/) and [task2](templates/task2-parts/) can be obtained in one of the following ways:
+1. Downloading `.zip` archives of the templates from the [latest release](https://github.com/SurgicalScience/syn-iss-2023/releases/latest).
+2. Downloading the entire GitHub repository locally.
 Please follow [this URL](https://github.com/SurgicalScience/syn-iss-2023.git) to get the repository files.
+3. Cloning the GitHub respository using a Git client.

 ### How does the code flow
 Before editing the docker template here is information about how the Docker template executes.